 Frequently Asked Questions

 Using a memory foam mattress is one of the best choices you can make to soothe hip pain.
 The material molds itself to the sleeper’s body, relieving pressure and pain in the process.
+Be careful to choose a memory foam mattress in a firmness that matches your sleeping style.

 This is a bit of a trick question, as your ideal firmness depends on your sleeping position.
 A too soft or too firm bed can cause you to wake up in pain.